Chumbaka-Asia/edu-proposal-chatbot/docs/using-dslc-chatbot.md

     Use the structure 'Can we [classify/predict/detect] [target] using [data] to determine [outcome]?'

-    Example: *Can we classify acceptable vs. unacceptable sarees using light reflection and transmittance data to determine whether a saree is suitable for upcycling?*
+    Example: *Can we classify acceptable versus unacceptable sarees using light reflection and transmittance data to determine whether a saree is suitable for upcycling?*

     Use the chat to refine this statement until it's clear and data-focused.